Why delaying AI Act enforcement is essential for European SMEs

 Without proper implementation, both the intent of the Regulation and SMEs’ ability to meet requirements are at risk.
 Premature enforcement would jeopardise Europe’s digital sovereignty, weaken its innovation ecosystem, and ultimately undermine the goals of the legislation itself.

-For a detailed analysis of implementation gaps, including data on standards development and sandbox readiness, check the report below.
+For detailed analysis of implementation gaps, including data on standards development and sandbox readiness, see the report.

 CONTACT US